 Even when an Inspector General does his or her job with devotion and skill, there is no guarantee of being heeded, or even safety from retribution.
 Under the Bush Administration, vigorous examiners were actively intimidated, or stripped of resources to do their jobs.
 Or put into a cloud of ambiguity.
 It is a dismal record and one that demonstrates the desperate need for reform.

 Picking from a myriad examples, take the recently revealed story of investigators at the Securities and Exchange Commission.
-According to a December 2008 report in the International Herald Tribune:
+According to a December 2008 report:

 The latest black eye for the commission came when it was disclosed that inspectors and agency lawyers had missed a series of warning signs at Bernard L. Madoff Investment Securities.
 If it had checked out the warnings, the commission might well have discovered years ago that the firm was concealing its losses by using billions of dollars from some investors to pay others.
 The firm was the subject of several inquiries over the years, including one last year that was closed by the agency's New York office after it had received a referral of potentially significant problems from the Boston office.